ATS Built 68RFE Transmission

 The Torque converter regulator valve has been redesigned to prevent over pressure and ballooning of the converter, along with regulating minimum converter charge for proper cooling and lubrication of the transmission gear set.
 This redesign also eliminates the common problematic valve and bore ware that is usually the first cause of high mileage transmission failure.

 The main pressure regulator circuit is modified to enable a broader range of pressure that can be commanded from the TCM.
 This allows the pump to lower line pressure when the engine is at low loads and more responsively raise pressure above stock to react with increased engine torque and horse power levels.

 Rotating Clutch Drum Assembly and Clutch Packs:

 Clutch modifications are generally one of the most impactive and important items that can be upgraded in any transmission.
-In the case of the 68-RFE transmission, there is little room for additional clutches so modifications must be done to pressure plates providing increased clutch surfaces.
-The clutch surface area are listed below.
+In the case of the 68-RFE transmission there is little room for additional clutches so modifications must be done to pressure plates providing increased clutch surfaces.
+The clutch packs that are increased surface area listed below.

 - The Under Drive (Forward) clutch pack surface area is increased by 21%, using single sided clutch plates.

 - The Over Drive clutch pack surface area is increased by 17%, also using single sided clutch plates, this allows for better clutch control when overdrive is used at higher power levels.

 - The 2C clutch pack surface area is increased by 34%, using double sided frictions.